treygriffith/sandman/README.md

 ### Features

-- Operates in a new process, and every module in its own virtual machine and context
+- Operates in a new process, and every module in its own [context](http://nodejs.org/api/vm.html)
 - No `fs` access outside the defined `root`
 - Cannot change the current working directory to be outside of `root`
 - Cannot change uid or gid